RTFTR/Coalition-Engine/README.md

 > Long-Term Support : Specified for GameMaker LTS users!
 This branch will barely get updates.
 Its purposes are to maintain stability.

-You are on the Canary branch, This branch will have very unstable, reliable builds.
-Yeah, most likely.

-If you're lucky, you may get at least an useful build.
+You are on the LTS(Long-Term Support) branch.
+Most likely it won't get updates, but it's targeted to stablize the engine at its finest.

 ![Credits](https://user-images.githubusercontent.com/83257329/226114492-749f7f25-9780-4a28-80b2-1bb4bad86e22.png)